-At Pacific Grove Hospital, we know that living through a horrifying experience can leave you feeling lost.
+At Pacific Grove Hospital, a premier PTSD treatment center near Riverside & Corona, CA, we know that living through a horrifying experience can leave you feeling lost.
 We understand that the distressing symptoms you have been experiencing have caused disruptions in your daily life and we are here to help.
-You do not have to go through this alone; the compassionate staff at Pacific Grove Hospital has years of experience helping individuals with PTSD recover.
+You do not have to go through this alone; the compassionate staff at our clinic has years of experience helping individuals with PTSD recover.

 Helping a Loved One or Family Member Get Treatment